 When you look at the wide selection of bass lures available today, it’s fascinating to look back at where it all started.
 In most cases it’s interesting just how little the the modern designs have actually changed from antique lures.
 Over the many years, anglers have tried to build a “better mousetrap” but the overall designs haven’t strayed too far.

-Although these antique lures will still catch bass today, they are treated more as collectors items now.
-And depending on their condition, they can be pretty valuable, especially if they are still in the package.
+Although these older lures will still catch bass today, they are treated more as collectors items now.
+And depending on their condition, can be pretty valuable, especially if they are still in the packaging.

-Lure manufacturing didn’t really ramp up until the 1930’s, that is until World War II began.
+Lure manufacturing really ramped up after 1920.
+Early artificial lures were made out of wood and metal, that is until World War II began.
 During the war there was shortage of metal and bait companies couldn’t make baits.

 It was right after the war ended that baits were back in production.
 Not only because of the restored metal supply, but the abundance of labor that was now back in the United States.